Ninos97/ninous.dev/content/posts/Case-Study.md

 But in reality, `.AD` is the **country code top-level domain (ccTLD) for Andorra**. \
 A country with an active DNS infrastructure.

-If someone registered `internal.ad`, stood up a DNS server, and waited… any misconfigured system trying to resolve `*.internal.ad` would leak sensitive DNS traffic.
+If someone registered `internalDomainCompanyName.ad`, set up a DNS server, and waited… any misconfigured system trying to resolve `*.internalDomainCompanyName.ad` would leak sensitive DNS traffic.

 The client chose not to investigate further, since the devices belonged to external partners.
 However, this is exactly how **supply-chain risks** begin, when trusted business relationships introduce indirect exposure.